 Mencap have created an easy read guide to coronavirus which can be downloaded from their website.

 From Monday 14 December, the government has changed the guidance around self-isolation.
-If you or your household have symptoms of coronavirus, however mild, stay at home for 10 days from when your symptoms started or from when you take the test if asymptomatic.
+If you or your household have symptoms of coronavirus, however mild, you must now stay at home for 10 days from when your symptoms started or from when you take the test if asymptomatic.

-The 14-day period starts from the day the first person in your house became ill.
+The 10 day period starts from the day the first person in your house became ill.

 - buy groceries or other shopping